Rather than waste time debating the right or wrong way to approach a Business Intelligence program – just keep the start small, focused and simple.

 - Understanding the source and quality of your data

-- Having an informed view, not just a vendor sales view, of BI tools
+- Having an informed view, not just a vendor sales view, of Business Intelligence tools

 - Ensuring security measures and governance are in place from day one